NadaNoyb/wg-manager/README.md

 Feel free to submit issues or pull requests if you find bugs or have suggestions for improvements!

-This is my copy of desktop shortcut
+This is my copy of desktop shortcut:

 [Desktop Entry]
 Name=WG-Manager